HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

   	- FAP <Flipper App Package> installation is needed, aka copying the FAP into Flipper SD card

 - **Others:**
-	- USB-C Ports for onboard battery charging (top).
+	- USB-C Ports for onboard battery charging (A).
  	- CC1101 Chipset(433 MHz), supporting up to 10 dB output per antenna.
   	- GPS Chipset.
 GPS data is accessible to both Marauders.
   	- Four Antennas: 2 x 3 dB for Wi-Fi (Dual Marauder), 1 x 1 dB for GPS, and 1 x 3 dB for SubGhz 433 MHz.